Calle el Conde/ Street of the Count

 Calle el Conde is the oldest commercial street in the city of Santo Domingo de Guzmán.
 It runs directly through the center of Colonial Zone from Puerta Independencia (Puerta del Conde) to the Escaleras del Conde that end at the Malecon at Rio Ozama.

 This pedestrian only street is named after the Count of Peñalva, Bernardo de Meneses y Bracamonte, the captain general of Santo Domingo.
 Some of the manes this historical street has been called include Calle de la Separación, Clavijo, Imperial, 27 de Febrero and Real.

 El Conde runs through the center of the colonial city.
 It is very easy to navigate your way around the city from this street, finding your way around the Zone quite easily.

 This is a very busy thoroughfare and was closed to traffic many years ago.
 It is 11 block cobblestone street is lined with stores, restaurants, hotels, homes and a variety of businesses, some open and others closed.
 There are all types of humans to see and some friendly street dogs also.

 There are people everywhere.
 Some selling their wares in the street and inside the many shops.
 Others are shopping or just taking a stroll.

 It is one of the most popular shopping areas for Dominicans and tourists alike.
 Its fun to sit on one of the benches or open air cafes along Conde Street and watch the people passing by.
 You may even see a street performer or some impromptu activity from some passerby that you will remember forever.

-The street runs from the Puerta del Conde at its farthest west point.
-It continues on past Calle las Damas, the Escaleras del Conde and on to the Malecon at its eastern end.
+Calle el Conde runs from the Puerta del Conde (Parque Independencia) at its farthest west point continuing on to Calle las Damas, the Escaleras del Conde and on to the Malecon at its eastern end.